 What is Scottish income tax?

 The Scottish Parliament has the power to affect the amount of income tax that Scottish taxpayers pay.
 To do this, the Scottish Parliament can set Scottish rates and bands (of income tax), which determine the rates of income tax payable by Scottish taxpayers on certain types of income.
-In 2016/17, the Scottish Parliament only had the power to set a single Scottish rate, which determined the overall rates of income tax payable by Scottish taxpayers on certain types of income.

 |Band||Rate of Scottish income tax|